About working on campus

 On-campus employers include those whose businesses serve the general public, as long as the place of business is located on the institution's campus.

-IRCC does not limit the number of hours students are permitted to work on campus.
+IRCC does not limit the number of hours or jobs students are permitted to work on campus.
+However, it is every student's responsibility and expectation to put studies first before work and be conscious of work-school balanace.

 Eligibility

-You may work on campus without a work permit if you have a valid study permit and are registered as a full-time student.
-Learn more about the eligibility criteria.
+You may work on campus without a work permit if you have a valid study permit and are registered as a full-time student at USask.
+Before you begin working, you must make sure that you are meeting the eligibility criteria.

-Working while on implied status: With implied status, you continue to enjoy the benefits associated with your previous study permit as though you still hold it.
+Working while on maintained status during processing (implied status): With implied status, you continue to enjoy the benefits associated with your previous study permit as though you still hold it.
 This includes the authorization to work under the same conditions of your previous study permit.

 It continues to be very important that you monitor the expiry date of your study permit and apply for a study permit extension well in advance of the expiry date.